TV Patrol: TV Patrol Weekend

-On May 9, 2020, the weekend edition began to be aired in Cine Mo! after ABS-CBN and DZMM went off-air on May 5, 2020, due to cease-and-desist order from the National Telecommunications Commission after its franchise expired on May 4, 2020, while on TeleRadyo it began to broadcast on Saturdays.
+On May 9, 2020, TV Patrol Weekend began to air on Cine Mo! after ABS-CBN and DZMM went off-air on May 5, 2020, due to cease-and-desist order issued by the National Telecommunications Commission after its franchise expired on May 4, 2020, while on TeleRadyo it began to broadcast on Saturdays.
 The newscast also extended its broadcast time to 50 minutes, and later on to a full hour.

 On August 1, 2020, the weekend edition began airing on Kapamilya Channel.
-On October 31, 2020, the weekend edition expanded its airtime from 45 minutes to an hour.
+It later expanded its airtime from 45 minutes to an hour on October 21.
 On January 1, 2022, the weekend edition returned on free-to-air television via simulcast on A2Z.
 On June 17, 2023, following programming changes on Kapamilya Channel and A2Z, the newscast reduced its airtime to 45 minutes and returned to a timeslot of 5:30 p.m. to 6:15 p.m.
 PHT.

 The broadcast of the weekend edition returned to AM radio via DWPM (now DZMM) on July 1, 2023.
 It was also carried over to TeleRadyo Serbisyo that same day.
-The broadcast of the weekend edition returned to channels 2 and 16 in Mega Manila (and eventually to other regional stations also previously held by ABS-CBN) via All TV on April 20, 2024.
+It would regain carriage on channels 2 and 16 in Mega Manila (and eventually to other regional stations also previously held by ABS-CBN) via All TV on April 20, 2024.
 The free-to-air broadcast on TeleRadyo Serbisyo resumed via Prime TV on June 1, 2024.
-On July 20, 2024, the weekend edition of the newscast was reverted into a full hour once more on Sundays only, but later expanded to Saturdays on October 5, 2024.
+On July 20, 2024, TV Patrol Weekends runtime was reverted to a full hour on Sundays, but later expanded to Saturdays on October 5, 2024.

-On September 1, 2024, Elchico, the weekend edition's longest-serving anchor, left the newscast for the weeknight edition.
-Various male reporters rotated in taking over his role until Adrian Ayalin became his permanent replacement beginning on January 4, 2025.
+On September 1, 2024, Alvin Elchico, the weekend edition's longest-serving anchor, was promoted to the weeknight edition.
+Various male reporters rotated in taking over his role until Adrian Ayalin became his permanent replacement beginning on January 4, 2025, with Hernandez being the lead anchorwoman.

-On March 9, its Sunday edition was shortened to 45 minutes due to schedule changes.
-Hernandez took hiatus from anchoring the newscast from March 15 to 23 due to her assignment to Netherlands, covering the situation surrounding former President Rodrigo Duterte at the International Criminal Court, following his arrest.
-On May 31, TV Patrol Weekend started to simulcast on DZMM Radyo Patrol 630 and DZMM TeleRadyo for the first time in five years since their shutdown in 2020.
+On March 9, TVP's Sunday edition was shortened to 45 minutes due to schedule changes.
+On May 31, TV Patrol Weekend started to simulcast on DZMM Radyo Patrol 630 and DZMM TeleRadyo for the first time in five years since the shutdown in 2020.

-On November 9, 2025, TV Patrol Weekend aired its longest telecast with the special coverage of Super Typhoon Uwan.
-After airing on terrestrial and digital platforms, the program continued for another 90 minutes through ANC and ABS-CBN News' Facebook and YouTube until 8:00PM.
+On May 17, 2026, the Sunday edition of TV Patrol Weekend moved to its earliest timeslot yet at 4:30 p.m., as it became the lead-in show to the reformatted primetime musical-variety show ASAP XP, airing at 5:30 p.m., with the Saturday edition of the newscast still airing at 5:45 p.m.